uhm-descartes/ee345/morea/mvl/experience-norm.md

 ---

 # Norms
-This material is advanced, and if you are seeing vectors for the first time, please read this _only_ with my help.
+This is advanced material.
+It is a lot of fun to know and think about, but you will not be tested in EE345 about any of the following.

 We have seen that the length of a vector $${\bf x}=\begin{bmatrix} x_1\\\vdots\\ x_n \end{bmatrix}$$ is